LapTQ/hello-cpp/summaries/behind-the-scene.md

             ```
         * 👍 Indexing the result of the `.data()` member function with signed values is not a narrowing conversion.

-            Under the hood, `std::vector` holds its elements in a C-style array.
-The `.data()` member function returns a pointer to this underlying C-style array.
-Since C-style arrays allow indexing with both signed and unsigned types, we don’t run into any sign conversion issues.
+             The `.data()` member function returns a pointer to the underlying C-style array => we don’t run into any sign conversion issues.

             ```C++
             int index3 { 3 };                   // non-constexpr signed value